 With the UL Product iQ tool, you can easily look up any product’s UL file number to verify the certification’s authenticity.
 However, it is best to search by the company name versus the individual file number as UL allows a ‘senior’ file number to be listed if the company has both.
 An example is Liberty’s E190606 UL file number.

-UL Product IQ, you will be directed to a page that contains Liberty’s UL listings.
+If you look up Liberty Wire & Cable on the UL Product IQ, you will be directed to a page that contains Liberty’s UL listings.
 As you can see in the image above, the E190606 file number is a communications cable listing but says nothing about category cable.
 However, since the communications listing is senior to the LAN listing, Liberty is allowed to only list that number per UL’s published procedures.

 As shown above, Liberty Wire & Cable E326573 file number is for the Local Area Network Cable Verified for Transmission Performance program.
 Therefore, Liberty lists its LAN cables with the E190606 number due to the senior listing, but its LAN cables are certified to the E326573 file – this means that these cables comply with UL standard performance thresholds for LAN cables.
 Liberty also has ETL files for the same certifications.